 Anyway, Alphabet City kinda works the same way.
 The area gets its name because the streets here are named Avenue A, B, C and D.

 Seriously, how cute is that?
 I looooove this naming system!
 It’s so endearing.

 5. The one where the city constantly steams (and it’s totally normal)

 When I first saw that orange-white steam stack in NYC, I thought something bad had happened.
-Why is there so much steam coming from that striped tube and is everything going to be okay??
+Why is there so much steam coming from that striped tube, is there a fire and is everything going to be okay??

 When there is a leak on a service pipe, or if rainwater from outside touches the (extremely hot) pipe, it creates thick vapor that sometimes seeps out of the manholes.
 This is a fairly common occurence.
 A company called Con Edison manages the service pipe in NYC, and they’ll put a steam stack over the leak to vent it up so that doesn’t block traffic or accidentally burn someone on the street.

 6. The one with the Matzo Ball Soup obsession

 On this trip to NYC, I discovered my love for Matzo Ball Soup.
 And by that I mean I was obsessed.
 I was only in the city for 9 days and I had Matzo Ball Soup three times – at Katz, at Sarge’s and at 2nd Ave Deli.